Cars - Bokeh Panos

-Cars are a great subject to show of the extreme isolation of Bokeh Pano photography.
-A “Bokeh Pano” is a stitched panorama, made up from shallow depth of field photos, taken on a longer (focal length) lens, with a large entrance pupil.
-The "entrance pupil" of your lens describes the size of aperture, as viewed through the front elements.
-You can work this out by dividing the focal length by the f-stop.
-For example the lens above (85mm f/1.4) is 61mm when wide open (@ f/1.4).
+Cars are a great subject to demonstrate the extreme isolation of Bokeh Panorama photography.
+A “Bokeh Pano” is a stitched panorama, made up from shallow depth of field photos.
+Often taken on a longer (focal length) lens, with a large entrance pupil.
+The "entrance pupil" is the size of the lens' aperture, as viewed through its front optics (effective size, not its physical size).
+You can work this out by dividing its focal length by its f-stop.
+For example; An 85mm f/1.4's entrance pupil is 61mm (when wide open @ f/1.4).

 For a more detailed explanation of the technique GO HERE.

 Stitched from 30 images, shot with the Zeiss Planar 85mm f/1.4 ZF-IR lens

 Taken with a full spectrum Sony A7 + 830nm infrared filter

 Equivalent DoF to a 24mm f/0.4 lens single full frame image